Selling a House in Bad Condition

 Foundation cracks.
 Leaking roofs.
 Dangerous plumbing or wiring.
 Outdated HVAC systems.
 Lead or asbestos materials.
 If your house has substantial problems—whether aesthetic or structural—selling it on the open market is going to be a long, expensive, and possibly impossible process.
 Most buyers on the traditional market today are not willing to invest additional time, money, and frustration in a house requiring a prolonged repair process just to make it habitable.

 In addition, buyers’ agents will actively attempt to undercut your asking price if they perceive such problems.
-This is particularly true in Southern California, where the real estate market is especially competitive and the standards for most home-buyers are above the national average.
+This is particularly true in Los Angeles Southern California, where the real estate market is especially competitive and the standards for most home-buyers are above the national average.

-For these reasons, one of the simplest solutions to sell a house that is in bad condition and still get the best value for it is to work with an experienced, accredited as-is buyer, or one of the best companies that buy houses in any condition, like Seller’s Advantage.
+For these reasons, one of the simplest solutions to sell a house that is in bad condition and still get the best value for it is to work with an experienced, accredited as-is buyer, or one of the best “we buy houses for cash“, in any condition, like Seller’s Advantage.
 But if you do want to first consider trying to sell it on the traditional market, here are some important points to keep in mind.

 If you have decided to sell your house and you know that it has some problems that go beyond mere cosmetic fixes and cleaning, make sure that you take the time to get several competitive quotes from contractors so you can work up a cost-benefit analysis to determine whether or not it is a good idea to go head with repairs.
 Make sure that the contractors fully inspect the property and try to work with a range of different sized companies.